 During FY 2018/19, a pilot monitoring program was initiated at four monitoring wells at two locations along Chino Creek (PB-7 and PB-8) where the data loggers that measure groundwater levels at 15-minute intervals were replaced with data loggers that measure and record EC, temperature, and water levels at 15-minute intervals.
-The same high-frequency monitoring was initiated at two nearby surface water sites in Chino Creek (Task 3.3).
-Additionally, groundwater-quality samples were collected at these wells quarterly in FY 2018/19, and semi-annually in FY 2019/20, and were analyzed for EC, temperature, and general minerals to validate and support the high-frequency data, along with the collection of field measurements of EC and temperature.
-The purpose of the pilot monitoring program is to determine if the high-frequency data better reveals the groundwater/surface-water interactions and enhances the interpretation of the general mineral data derived from grab sampling.
-The data collected thus far for the pilot monitoring program shows promise, has provided more data to support the characterization of groundwater/surface water interactions at these locations, and warrants the continuation of the pilot program.
-In addition, more high-frequency surface-water data needs to be collected along Chino Creek.
-Periodically, the data loggers within the creek have been lost during large storm events and the casing that house the probes have sometimes experienced the accumulation of mud which has compromised the accuracy of the collected data.
-These monitoring challenges in the field have resulted in extended periods of no data or erroneous data and have necessitated additional field work to resolve.
-The pilot program should continue for at least another year to collect enough data to draw defensible conclusions.
+The same high-frequency monitoring was initiated at two nearby surface water sites in Chino Creek (Task 3.2).
+Additionally, groundwater-quality samples were collected at these wells for the first two years either quarterly (FY 2018/19) or semi-annually (FY 2019/20) and were analyzed for EC, temperature, and general minerals to validate and support the high-frequency data, along with the collection of field measurements of EC and temperature.
+The purpose of the pilot monitoring program is to determine if the high-frequency data better reveals the groundwater/surface-water interactions and enhances the interpretation of the general mineral data derived from sampling.
+The data collected thus far as a part of the pilot monitoring program has provided more support for the characterization of groundwater/surface water interactions at these locations and warrants the continuation of the pilot program to collect more data.
+The effort to collect and review the high-frequency data is minimal as the installed data loggers are also part of the groundwater-level monitoring (Task 1) at these four wells.

-Tasks 2.1 is to continue the pilot monitoring program in FY 2021/22 to collect the high-frequency data in groundwater to help discern the groundwater/surface water interactions near PB-7 and PB-8.
-The monitoring wells will be visited quarterly to download the data from the data loggers and all data will be checked and uploaded to the PBHSP database.
-In FY 2021/22, groundwater quality samples will not be collected at the four wells for laboratory analyses of EC, temperature, and general mineral analytes as was done the prior two fiscal years, as this data is no longer required to validate and support the high-frequency data.
+Tasks 2.1 is to continue the pilot monitoring program in FY 2022/23 to collect the high-frequency data in groundwater to help discern the groundwater/surface water interactions near PB-7 and PB-8.
+The monitoring wells will be visited quarterly to download the data from the data loggers, and the costs to do so is assumed with Task 1.
+All data will be checked and uploaded to the PBHSP database.